graphprotocol/graph-node/README.md

   --ipfs 127.0.0.1:5001
 ```

 Try your OS username as `USERNAME` and `PASSWORD`.
-The password might be optional, it depends on your setup.
+The password might be optional.
+It depends on your setup.

 This will also spin up a GraphiQL interface at `http://127.0.0.1:8000/`.